 Students in both tracks will have access to the Centre County Public Defenders legal staff who will assist in the formatting and filing of any briefs so that they comply with all applicable Court requirements.

 HOW MANY STUDENTS MAY ENROLL EACH SEMESTER?

-Ideally the practicum can accept up to three students per year, while the Post-Conviction/ Amicus Track can accept two students.
+Ideally the Trial Track can accept up to three students per year, while the Post-Conviction/ Amicus Track can accept two students.

 Evaluation will be based on the supervising attorney’s assessment of students’ achievement in tasks and assignments undertaken during the semester, effort and success in interacting with collaborators, class participation, and analytical and professional skills.

 HOW CAN A MEMBER OF THE PUBLIC BECOME A CLIENT OF THE PRACTICUM?

 Referrals to the practicum are made through the Centre County Public Defender Office and are designed to provide criminal defendants who cannot afford private counsel with highly effective representation that is client-centered, professional, and ethical.
 Individuals interested in practicum representation must contact the Centre County Public Defender Office.